wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 19.15 {#19-15}

-- We have standardize the stevedore entry point namespace for our python client.
+- We have standardized the stevedore entry point namespace for our python client.
 If you have custom plugins, Be sure to use the full client name for the namespace. (e.g. `auth_client.commands` --> `wazo_auth_client.commands`)
 - The directed call pickup extension `*8XXXX` has been disabled by default on new installations,